dhis2-metadata/AH_EBS/docs/ah_ebs-design.md

 This stage is auto-generated upon enrollment of the initial event report (such as when an animal surveillance event was initially reported by a community member, veterinarian, farmer or other user).
 This stage records basic epidemiological information about the animal health event.

+>**Note:**
+>
-**Note: The stage is repeatable because it is intended that the user will complete this form for each animal species affected.
+>The stage is repeatable because it is intended that the user will complete this form for each animal species affected.
 For example, if a farmer notices an unusual cluster of deaths in both pigs and chickens at his farm, the form should be completed for each animal species.**

-#### Epidemiology [section]
+#### Epidemiology

 In the sections basic qualitative and quantitative epidemiological information are collected about the animal species, the amount of animals involved and the production system.

 ![epidemiology](resources/epidemiology_epidemiology.png)

-The options in the data element **‘Animal Species’** are populated by Option Groups.
-A set of Program Rules based on the value selected on the DE “Animal class” narrows down the list of options based on a hierarchical relationship between the animal class and animal species.
+The options in the data element *Animal Species* are populated by Option Groups.
+A set of Program Rules based on the value selected on the DE *Animal class* narrows down the list of options based on a hierarchical relationship between the animal class and animal species.

 ![Animal species](resources/animal_species_dependant_list.gif)

-Note that in this use case, the ‘**Production System One**’ encompasses various animal rearing and management practices based on the specific environments and purposes for which animals are kept.
+Note that in this use case, the *Production System One* encompasses various animal rearing and management practices based on the specific environments and purposes for which animals are kept.
 These categories reflect the diverse contexts of animal husbandry, ranging from small-scale, informal setups to specialised facilities.
 It does *not* refer to the production system in the sense of information systems.

-The data element **‘Production System Two’** categorises animal production based on the primary purposes and operational characteristics associated with different types of animal husbandry.
+The data element *Production System Two* categorises animal production based on the primary purposes and operational characteristics associated with different types of animal husbandry.
 This system focuses on the specific production goals, such as meat, egg, or wool production, as well as the various market and management practices involved.

-#### Clinical signs and necropsy lesions [section]
+#### Clinical signs and necropsy lesions

 Multiple clinical signs and necropsy lesions can be entered here.
 By default, the program is designed to capture up to five (5) signs/lesions; the possibility to add more will require a set of additional data elements and program rules.

-Each grouping of five data elements (for ‘Clinical signs’ and ‘necropsy lesions’, respectively) share a common option set.
+Each grouping of five data elements (for *Clinical signs* and *necropsy lesions*, respectively) share a common option set.

 ![Clinical signs and necropsy lesions](resources/epidemiology_clinical_signs_necropsy_lesion.png)